PlatoArete/chronos/README.md

         *   **Office Presence**: Your actual office days (including Off Site work) as a percentage of Net Working Days.
     *   **3-Month Rolling Summary**: Provides the same metrics as the monthly summary, aggregated for the current month and previous two months.
 *   **Theme Customization**:
-    *   **Dark/Light Mode Toggle**: Switch between a dark (default) and light visual theme via a settings menu.
+    *   **Dark/Light Mode Toggle**: Easy-to-use toggle switch in the settings menu with sun/moon indicators.
 *   **Persistent Data**:
-    *   All your marked days, theme preferences, and selected working days are saved locally in your browser's `localStorage`.
+    *   All your marked days, notes, theme preferences, and selected working days are saved locally in your browser's `localStorage`.
 This means your data persists even after closing the browser or restarting your computer.
 *   **Settings Menu**:
     *   Accessible via a cogwheel icon.
-    *   Contains the theme toggle and working day selection.
+    *   Contains theme toggle, working day selection, and About link.

 ## How to Run